Mbilia Bel: 2014–2021: from Royaume d'amour to Signature 8646

-In January 2018, M'bilia Bel appeared on Tshala Muana's Congolese rumba-inspired song "Don De Dieu".
-The next month, she collaborated on Romain Gardon's single "Dis-moi maman".
-On 25 May, she appeared on Iyenga's debut studio album Lonkaya.
+In January 2018, she appeared on Tshala Muana's Congolese rumba-inspired song "Don De Dieu", and the next month, she collaborated on Romain Gardon's single "Dis-moi maman".
+On 25 May, Mbilia Bel appeared on Iyenga's debut studio album Lonkaya.
 She subsequently performed at the second International Rumba Festival at Béatrice Hotel in Kinshasa, which paid tribute to her late husband and mentor, Tabu Ley Rochereau.
-On December 7, M'bilia Bel headlined the final edition of the year's Kigali Jazz Junction in Kigali, where she shared the stage with Mike Kayihura and the Netunez Band.
+On December 7, she headlined the final edition of the year's Kigali Jazz Junction in Kigali, where she shared the stage with Mike Kayihura and the Netunez Band.

-On 31 January 2019, M'bilia Bel made a guest appearance on Ninita's single "Pardonne-moi", which Ninita described as her most successful collaboration in an interview with Les Dépêches de Brazzaville.
+On 31 January 2019, Mbilia Bel made a guest appearance on Ninita's single "Pardonne-moi", which Ninita described as her most successful collaboration in an interview with Les Dépêches de Brazzaville.
 On 23 March, she was the headliner at the "Concert de la Francophonie" alongside Jean Goubald Kalala and Fanie Fayar at the Halle de la Gombe in Kinshasa.
 This event, organized by Orchestre Symphonique Kimbanguiste, spotlighted notable French music and honored Congolese artists.
-On 1 December, M'bilia Bel headlined the second day of the 28th edition of the Koroga Festival at the Bomas of Kenya, sharing the stage with her London-based countryman Kanda Bongo Man.
+On 1 December, Mbilia Bel headlined the second day of the 28th edition of the Koroga Festival at the Bomas of Kenya, sharing the stage with her London-based countryman Kanda Bongo Man.

 In February 2020 she appeared as one of the main acts at Festival Amani where she was appreciated by the 36,000 attendees.
 Her set included popular 1980s tracks "Mpeve Ya Longo" and "Yamba Ngai".
 She was scheduled to perform at Casino de Montbenon on 14 March in Lausanne, Switzerland, but the event was called off because of the COVID-19 pandemic.
 On 25 August, she performed with Les Bantous de la Capitale and other Brazzaville and Kinshasa artists at Maïsha Life in Kinshasa to mark Congolese rumba singer Jeannot Bombenga's 86th birthday.